FTBTeam/FTB-Utilities/guide/ranks/config/README.md

 ftbutilities.chat.text.italic: true
 ```

-Text Admin be added before player name with a space and both that text and name will be dark green, but the player name will be bold
+Text Admin be added before player name with a space and both that text and name will be dark green, but the player name will be bold.

 The result will be `<Admin LatvianModder> Hello!`, where:

 * `Admin` and `LatvianModder` will be dark green;